Foo Fighters drummer Taylor Hawkins has died, band says - KTVZ

 Foo Fighters drummer Taylor Hawkins has died, band says

-Taylor Hawkins, the drummer for the legendary US rock band Foo Fighters, has died, the band said Friday.
+Taylor Hawkins, the golden-locked musician who for more than two decades drummed for the Foo Fighters on their way to the Rock & Roll Hall of Fame, has died, the band said Friday — an announcement made shortly before the group was to play in Colombia.
 He was 50.

-“The Foo Fighters family is devastated by the tragic and untimely loss of our beloved Taylor Hawkins.
-His musical spirit and infectious laughter will live on with all of us forever,” the band said in a statement.
-“Our hearts go out to his wife, children and family, and we ask that their privacy be treated with the utmost respect in this unimaginable difficult time.”

-On Friday, the band was scheduled to perform in Bogotá, Colombia, for the Festival Estereo Picnic followed by Lollapalooza Brasil on Sunday, according to its website.
-The band also announced Thursday that it would take the stage at the Grammy Awards in Las Vegas on April 3.

 The cause of death was not disclosed.